 I have just finished one of the best years of my life!
 Finishing my first year of college feels amazing and quite an accomplishment.
 I’m most definitely going to miss all my friends, the laughter and adventures – in fact, I already do! Â I couldn’t have asked for anything better than what I got.
 My floor mates were absolutely amazing as we always had an open door policy, movie nights, homework study sessions, fun and time to just chill together.

 Choosing to come to Findlay was one of the best decisions I have ever made and I cannot wait to see these girls again next year!
 Even though I am disappointed that I can’t see all my friends and these amazing girls everyday I am busy getting ready for the adventures of summer.
-This summer I am working at a horse … Read More »
+This summer … Read More »

 I learned a valuable lesson last weekend â€” don’t leave your friends unattended in your room and do not leave your door unlocked!
 (Also, pranks lead to more pranks!)

 I was chilling in my friend’s room down the hall from mine when I saw three of my friends come out of my room.
 I was confused about what they were doing in my building and even my room.
 I walked down and hung out with them for a little bit, but I needed to go to a friend’s room in a different building to watch the basketball game.
 So I left my friends with all of my trust in them that they wouldn’t do anything bad or break something.